 - Determine the source data needed to produce the financial statements.

 - Facilitating relations with operational staff for faster and more reliable provision of information.

 The finance department must take actions internally to make perfect matches between the expertise of each person and the assignment of tasks.
 Finally, the Finance Department can outsource to better secure and control its infrastructure and regulatory management.

-To identify the operations that can be automated, the entire process of drawing up the consolidated accounts and then the auditing process must be reviewed.
-The automation allows:
+To identify the operations that can be automated, the entire consolidation process must be reviewed.

-Another major challenge for decentralized teams (or those working from home) is the remote management of teams.
+Another major challenge for decentralized teams (or those working from home) is the remote management.
 Centralizing operations is also key for better collaboration and (secure) information sharing.
 Finally, the dematerialization of processes allows an improvement of internal and external exchanges (which can be traced and perpetuated) and will facilitate internal/external and informal/official communications.